prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

 | Module | Configuration / Instrument | Use Case | Range |
 | :--- | :--- | :--- | :--- |
 | **Ultra Low Resistance Measurements** | **Keithley 6221** + **K2182** | Superconductors & metallic films; cancels thermal EMFs via AC Delta method. | 10 nΩ - 100 MΩ |

-> [!NOTE]
-> **Understanding "Delta Mode":** The term "Delta Mode" refers specifically to a technique used by Keithley Models 6220 and 6221 Current Sources in conjunction with the Model 2182A Nanovoltmeter for very low resistance measurements.
-This method is described in detail in the [Keithley Low Level Measurements Handbook](https://www.tek.com/en/documents/product-article/keithley-low-level-measurements-handbook---7th-edition).
-In this documentation, "Ultra Low Resistance Measurements" is used as the general scientific term, while "Delta Mode" may appear when specifically referencing the Keithley-specific method or program files.
 | **Mid-Resistance (Standard)** | **Keithley 2400** SourceMeter | Semiconductors, oxides, general transport. | 100 µΩ - 200 MΩ |
 | **Mid-Resistance (High-Precision)** | **Keithley 2400** + **K2182** | Detecting subtle phase transitions. | 1 µΩ - 100 MΩ |
 | **High-Resistance** | **Keithley 6517B** Electrometer | Capacitances, polymers, & ceramics. | 1 Ω - 10 PΩ |